Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 <a name="host-firewall"></a>
 ### Firewall

-No firewall is enabled on macHV2.
-The information that follows is FYI only in case at some future point we decide to enable it.
+No firewall is enabled on machv2.
+The information that follows is for reference if at some future point we decide to enable it.

 Mac OSX 10.14.1 Mojave has 2 firewalls: Application Firewall and Packet Filter (PF).
 Both are disabled by default.
 Should we decide to enable a firewall in